SFU in the Late 70s, Early 80s

 In any event, when Don Gordon left he was replaced by Art Devany, an Alchian trained theorist from UCLA.

 Art DeVany was only at SFU for a couple of years, and only taught one undergraduate course in the fall of 1980.
 I took that course, and my life was never the same.
-Somewhere around October of that year I had an economic epiphany when it dawned on my that ``costs don't determine prices, prices are determined by supply and demand,'' and after that thinking like an economist just came naturally.
+Somewhere around October of that year I had an economic epiphany when it dawned on me that ``costs don't determine prices, prices are determined by supply and demand,'' and after that thinking like an economist just came naturally.
 Art was a very mathematical economist, but he never used math in class.
 So his classes had the rigor of mathematical thought, but were expressed verbally with a few graphs.
 I practically hung on every one.
 Art was very fit, and after he retired he became world famous promoting his views on fitness and diet.
 He eventually published his ideas in "Evolutionary Fitness."
 His views on those dimensions are great and effective as well.

 When Art was hired the SFU president, Pauline Jewett, insisted another senior hire had to made ... and it had to be a Canadian.
 This led to the hiring of John Chant (see below).

 Chris Hall.
 He showed up in 1981, of all things to teach a statistics service course for Resource Management.
 It was a disaster, and caused some frictions between economics and RM for some years.
 Perhaps because the department was contractually stuck with him for a couple of years, or more likely because John Chant and Tom Borcherding recognized his economic genius, he landed up teaching honors price theory.
 By 1983/84 he was gone, off to Hong Kong.
 He had a crazy mind that was relentless in coming up with economic ideas and ways of testing them.
 Many people described him as Steven Cheung cubed.
 I took honors price theory from him in the spring of 1982.
 On the midterm he asked the question "what are transaction costs?"
 I gave an answer and he gave me zero points for it.
 So I asked him "well, what are transaction costs?"
 "I don't know," was his reply.
 "I just know your answer is wrong."
 Well, that obviously set me on a path for the next few years.
 Later in the fall of 1982 I took a "topics" course with Chris.
-There was him, Clyde Reed, a phd student, and me.
+There was Chris, Clyde Reed, a phd student, and me ... it was an intensive learning experience.
 I wrote my differential tax paper in that course.
 Chris later encouraged me to submit it to the graduate paper prize at Economic Inquiry, and surprisingly I won.
-It would also be my first publication.
+It became my first publication.
 In the spring of 1983 I sat in on his graduate price theory class.
 So, in the period of one year he had a huge influence on my thinking.
 In many ways, my book "The Institutional Revolution" has its roots in Chris's classes.
-This picture, the only know picture of him, was taken at Yoram's 2014 retirement party.
+This picture, the only known picture of him, was taken at Yoram's 2014 retirement party.

 I met Tom Borcherding in the fall of 1982, when I took my first graduate micro class.
 In many ways, he was the opposite of Art DeVany.
 He was all over the map, lacked in mathematical skills, probably never exercised a day in his life, and had a very "colorful" vocabulary.
-I used to love getting him angry in class because he would just turn purple.
+I used to love getting him angry in class because he would turn three difference shades of purple.
 But he also loved getting angry, and he respected me for doing it and he became a bit of a professional mentor for me.
 Throughout my time in graduate school and my early days as a professor he was always interested in what I was up to, always introducing me to various people in the profession, and constantly encouraging me to step out of my comfort zone.
 He was a great letter writer, and he loved talking on the phone.
 He passed away of a heart attack, Feb.
 2014.

 In Feb. of 2014 a number of SFU retired faculty who were around at that time gathered at a local pub to remember Tom.
 Given they were all retired, the event started at 3:30 and ended at 5:30.
 Here's the group.